HomeHopper-Retreats/client/README.md

 # HomeHopper Frontend

 - Description
+  - This is the frontend of the HomeHopper React application
   - HomeHopper is a rental booking site that allows users to browse through available listings and create/delete reservations.
   - Developed using JS/React, Tailwind CSS, and Chakra UI

-    - This is the frontend of the HomeHopper React application
   - The backend repository is here [homehopper backend](https://github.com/HomeHopper-Retreats/server)

-- Install and run the project
+- Install the project

   - git clone
-  - install dependencies / components
+  - install dependencies / components:
     - `npm install`
     - `npm install react-router-dom`
     - `npm install axios`